 Starting July 28, 2026, NYC co-op boards will need to follow specific deadlines when reviewing purchase applications.
-The city has established clear timelines for acknowledging applications and making decisions, and while these requirements add structure to the process, they don't change a board's ability to approve or deny based on the building's standards.
+The city's established clear timelines for acknowledging applications and making decisions, and while these requirements add structure to the process, they don't change a board's ability to approve or deny based on the building's standards.

 What this means for your building

-These new rules are about transparency and keeping the purchase process moving.
+These new rules are really about transparency and keeping the purchase process moving.
 Boards will need to respond to applications more quickly and communicate clearly about what's needed.
 The law recognizes that buyers and sellers deserve to know where they stand, and it creates accountability around timing.

 The two deadlines that matter